input-output-hk/cardano-docs/docs/for-contributors/implementation.md

 #### Message types

-To handle this we use three kind of message headers, there's two message types:
+To handle this three kind of message headers are used, there's two message types:

-- Simple: _Pending: Describe how a Simple message is implemented_
+- Simple: _Pending: Describes how a Simple message is implemented_
-- Broadcast:  _Pending: Describe how a Broadcast message is implemented_
+- Broadcast:  _Pending: Describes how a Broadcast message is implemented_

 Broadcast messages are getting resent to neighbors right after retrieval (before handling).
-Also, they are being checked against LRU cache and messages already received once get ignored.
+Also, they are being checked against LRU cache and messages that are already received once get ignored.

 ## Constants